Darvish fans 9 in 7 innings, Padres top Diamondbacks 5-3 - WHIZ News

 San Diego answered with three runs off Madison Bumgarner (5-9) in the second.
 Nola drove in two with a double down the left-field line and scored from third on Esteury Ruiz’s single two batters later.

+“Obviously I gave up that home run, but me and Nola decided to stick with the game plan.
+The ball was moving pretty good for me.
+All in all it was a pretty good outing,” Darvish said through a translator.
+“The harder cutter was good and also the slider was working pretty good.”

-The Padres tacked on two more in the third on an RBI single by Ha-Seong Kim and Nola’s double-play grounder.
+The Padres added two runs in the third on an RBI single by Ha-Seong Kim and Nola’s double-play grounder.

-Christian Walker smashed a long two-run homer off Darvish after Marte singled in the fourth, making it 5-3.
+Christian Walker smashed a long two-run homer after Marte singled in the fourth, making it 5-3.
+Darvish then buckled down and held the Diamondbacks scoreless for the rest of his outing.

+“He was having a lot of fun out there,” Nola said.
+“He was mixing his pitches and seeing what hitters were doing and making adjustments inning by inning.”

 Darvish allowed five hits and walked two.
 Taylor Rogers retired the side in order in the ninth for his 25th save, second-most in the majors.